 Some of the noteworthy contributing factors to embryo implantation failure are:

 Diminished Ovarian Reserve

-The blood test to check for a woman's egg quality is done on cycle day 3 for the hormone called FSH (follicle stimulating hormone).
+There are several blood tests to check for a woman's egg quality.
+The oldest test is done on cycle day 3 for the hormone called FSH (follicle stimulating hormone).
 A woman who has elevated FSH levels on cycle day 3 is said to have diminished "ovarian reserve."
 What this means physiologically is that the ovary is producing less feedback signal to the pituitary gland, and the body responds by making more FSH in an effort to stimulate the ovary.
 It has been observed over the past ten years in thousands of cycles of fertility treatment that women with elevated FSH levels have markedly decreased egg quality and rarely conceive with their own eggs (they do, however, become pregnant readily with donor eggs).
 The precise physiological reason for this is unclear.
 However, we do know that when eggs are obtained from women with elevated FSH levels, they appear normal, they fertilize normally, and undergo initial embryonic cleavage at a normal rate.
 However, they rarely divide beyond the 8 cell stage and almost never implant.

 Ovarian Reserve Testing

 Almost one in ten women who present for for infertility evaluation will have such poor ovarian function that they are extremely unlikely to achieve pregnancy.
 At the current time, this problem cannot be fixed.
 Therefore, assessment of a woman through ovarian reserve testing is the most important fertility test that a physician does.